sourabhxyz/haskell-competitive-programming/segment-trees/readme.md

 From [GHC docs](https://downloads.haskell.org/ghc/latest/docs/users_guide/exts/primitives.html):
   > Most types in GHC are boxed, which means that values of that type are represented by a pointer to a heap object.

 This usually introduces significant overhead both in terms of speed and memory.
-For instance, you may want to compare these two submisstions: [submission 1](https://atcoder.jp/contests/practice2/submissions/35457740) & [submisstion 2](https://atcoder.jp/contests/practice2/submissions/35457877) (just using boxed vector instead of unboxed in later) and see both time and memory consumption are increased by more than twice.
+For instance, you may want to compare these two submissions: [submission 1](https://atcoder.jp/contests/practice2/submissions/35457740) & [submission 2](https://atcoder.jp/contests/practice2/submissions/35457877) (just using boxed vector instead of unboxed in later) and see both time and memory consumption are increased by more than twice.

 Thus it would be preferable to unbox our `Node` type.
 And we can do it with help of [`vector-th-unbox`](http://hackage.haskell.org/package/vector-th-unbox).
 Kindly see the documentation of [`derivingUnbox`](https://hackage.haskell.org/package/vector-th-unbox-0.2.2/docs/Data-Vector-Unboxed-Deriving.html#v:derivingUnbox).